-Jobs in the Entertainment Industry, A list of up to date job sites (last updated Spring 2017) and advice on how to apply for film production jobs online.
+Jobs in the Entertainment Industry, A list of up to date job sites (last updated Summer 2017) and advice on how to apply for film production jobs online.
 Download the updated list below.

 My experience applying to film jobs